SophiaH67/single_page_reverse_proxy/README.md

-# single_page_reverse_proxy
+# Single Page Reverse Proxy

-Serves a single target page no matter what GET/POST/whatever parameters are specified
+Reverse proxies a single target page no matter what parameters or url's are requested.

 # Setup
 To run this project, simply run